 In the grant writing world, you only get one grant to make a good first impression.

 So, the purpose of a proposal review is two-fold:

 - To find and fix avoidable mistakes, and

 - To make your proposal the very best that it can be.

 I DID A SPELL CHECK.
 ISN'T THAT ENOUGH?

 Remember that proofreading is more than spell check.
 Your word processor's spell check program doesn't always catch things like:

 - punctuation problems.

-There are online writing tools that will help, like Grammarly, the Hemingway app, and others.
+online writing tools that will help, like Grammarly, the Hemingway app, and others.

 Even so, these tools won't correct mathematical formulas in your budget or make sure that the numbers in your Excel spreadsheet match the numbers you've written in your narrative.